MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls.md

 #### Do not pass null values in to your methods

 Why should you not pass null values in to your methods?
-If you do not pass null to your methods, you avoid having unnecessary checks at the beginning of a method.
+Similarly, if you do not pass null values in to your methods, you avoid having checks at the beginning of a method for nulls.
 For instance, you would avoid the following...

 ~~~
 public decimal CalculateTax(TaxCalculator theTaxCalculator)